Blue Mountain-Birch Cove Lakes Wilderness Area

 Here is a map of the proposed park.The area gridded in red is the Wilderness Area and the area in brown the area to be made into the Regional Park.
-As you can see it protects the entirety of the Birch Cove Lakes system as well as creating a wildlife corridor to Cox Lake Park Reserve.
+As you can see it protects the entirety of the Birch Cove Lakes system as well as creating a wildlife corridor to Cox Lake Park Reserve outlined in green.
 You can see that HRM’s eventual contribution would be about the same size as the Province’s.

 The city did not own all of the land that was to constitute the new park, but affirmed in the MPS p.
 29, the intention to acquire the private lands over time and once acquired, designate them as Open Space and Natural Resource, zoned Regional Park.
 So everybody at the time thought that the Birch Cove Lakes were forever spared from development.

-This remained the case right up until October, 2014 when these goals were reaffirmed in the Regional Municipal Planning Strategy.
+This remained the case right up until October, 2014 when these goals were reaffirmed once again in the Regional Municipal Planning Strategy.